Chart Color Schemes

 Health performance in Tailem Bend is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Tailem Bend faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 45% (~788 people) have private health cover, lower than the national average of 55.3%.
+The rate of private health cover stands at approximately 45%, covering around 767 people, which is lower than the national average of 55.7%.

 Frequently Asked Questions - Health